Skip to Content

 How to get to Helsinki and around

 Helsinki is internationally connected by the Airport Helsinki-Vantaa approximately 15 km north of Helsinki.
-Get your train ticket in the arrival hall, downstairs on the platform or even inside the train and take one of the two lines (P or L Line) for a 30-minute ride right into the heart of the city to one of the beautiful landmarks of the capital, the Helsinki Helsingfors Central Railway Station.
+Get your train ticket in the arrival hall, downstairs on the platform, or even inside the train.
+Take one of the two lines (P or L Line) for a 30-minute ride right into the heart of the city to one of the beautiful landmarks of the capital, the Helsinki Helsingfors Central Railway Station.
 Once you are in town, you can choose between a well-organized public transport system of nostalgic trams and busses.
-Or do what we did and discover the beauty of the city by bike.
-Find here the network overviewOne Tip for the bikers: the bicycle lane are sometimes on the same side of the road, suddenly on the sidewalk, or simply merge with the street.
-So be careful, pay attention, and enjoy the summer breeze.
-Sidenote: Helsinki is closely connected to Tallinn, the capital of Estonia by ferry.
-Duration: approximately 3-4 hours one way.

 Gay-friendly Apartment Helsinki: Hotel Aallonkoti

-Just a 10-minute walk from Helsinki Helsingfors you find the Apartment Hotel Aallonkoti in Helsinki.
-The modern building, the bright Finnish design interior, and the perfectly equipped Apartment kitchen (including a dishwasher and a washing machine) made our stay very comfortable.
-Breakfast on the balcony with a view over the Finlandia Hall says actually everything you need to know.
-The staff was very helpful and courteous, providing the right answer to all our questions.
-Check booking.com for the best Aallonkoti offers >
+Just a 10-minute walk from Helsinki Helsingfors, you find the Apartment Hotel Aallonkoti in Helsinki.
+The modern building, the bright Finnish design interior, and the perfectly equipped apartment kitchen (including a dishwasher and a washing machine) made our stay very comfortable.

 Those two tote bags are made by Uniikki kangaskassit.
 The owner Tomi is creating and printing his bags manually in an ethically and environmentally friendly way.
 He has a big variety of cool (gay-minded) prints.
-Additional to that, he is a great Helsinki guide.
+In addition to that, he is a great Helsinki guide.
 Visit his shop and ask everything you need to know about Helsinki.
 More here on Uniikki Kangaskassit.

 Design Sauna in Helsinki